Technology

 Builds a real-time, privacy-first shoplifting detection platform that turns existing retail CCTV systems into intelligent behavioral analytics engines using advanced computer vision and ML.

 Lexius has publicly demonstrated real-time shoplifting detection integrated with existing CCTV infrastructure, privacy-first behavioral analytics that ignore personal characteristics (skin color, gender, clothing), mobile staff alerting, and searchable video incident traceback.
-They participated in Y Combinator W26 and have presented at Slush 2023, signaling a focus on rapid retail deployment and enterprise pilots.
+Presented at Slush 2023.
+Early retail pilots with 7-Eleven, Erewhon, and Prada.

-Behind the scenes, founder LinkedIn activity and conference appearances hint at expansion beyond shoplifting into broader retail analytics (customer flow, planogram compliance), counter-terrorism, crowd control, and port monitoring.
-GitHub and hiring signals suggest investment in edge inference optimization and on-device ML to reduce latency.
-The lean 3,4 person team and massive $250M raise imply aggressive R&D spend on next-gen behavioral models and likely acquisition of proprietary training datasets.
-Conference hints also point toward a hybrid human+AI escalation model for complex security incidents and formal partnerships with major retail chains for exclusive data access.
+Founder activity hints at expansion beyond shoplifting into broader retail analytics (customer flow, planogram compliance), counter-terrorism, crowd control, and port monitoring.
+Investment in edge inference optimization and on-device ML to reduce latency.
+Likely a hybrid human+AI escalation model for complex security incidents.

 It watches how people move on security cameras and instantly tells store staff when someone's probably stealing—without needing any new cameras or equipment.